YasushiKobayashi/wodpress/wordpress/wp-content/plugins/wordpress-23-related-posts-plugin/readme.txt

 = What does this plugin do? =

 It places a list of links with thumbnails at the bottom of your posts.
-It increases pageviews and engages readers to stay on your site longer and discover more of your content.
+It increases page views and engages readers to stay on your site longer and discover more of your content.
 It also recommends related posts from across the web and in turn promotes your posts to other users.
 In this way you get new unique visitors to your site and improve SEO.

 = Why should I use this plugin and not any other? =